mozilla/price-tracker/docs/METRICS.md

 We will be sending pings using [Event Telemetry](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/events.html) via the [WebExtensions Telemetry API](https://bugzilla.mozilla.org/show_bug.cgi?id=1280234).

-Each event will exist as part of the `main` ping under `payload.processes.dynamic.events` as an array in the `events` array.
+Each event will exist as part of the `main` ping under `payload.processes.dynamic.events` as an array in the `events` array (see Appendix B for how to view the events in `about:telemetry`).
 The data types of individual fields for each event follow the Event Telemetry [serialization format](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/events.html#serialization-format).

 The telemetry category for events is `'extension.price_alerts'`.